Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Cold forging has other processes designed for shaping metals.
 The ones listed here are common but only a few of the many that are in use.
 It is a popular process with auto manufacturers for the production of steering and suspension parts, certain braking systems, axles, and many other automobile parts.

-Erie Press Systems specializes in electric forging presses that offer energy efficiency, precise control, and versatility, providing high force output and programmable settings for forging different materials and shapes.
-The popularity of these electric forging presses is driven by their sustainability, accuracy, and adaptability to modern manufacturing requirements.
+Erie Press Systems is known for its electric forging presses, which deliver energy efficiency, precise control, and versatility.
+These presses offer high force output and customizable settings, making them suitable for forging a variety of materials and shapes.
+Their popularity is attributed to their sustainability, precision, and ability to meet contemporary manufacturing demands.

 An important factor, in this era of environmental concerns, is the eco-friendliness of cold forging since parts are shaped and formed under high pressure at room temperature.
 Unlike other processes, cold forging ensures that there will not be air bubbles or other deformities trapped in the workpiece.